 After studying Philosophy, History of Art, Japanology, and Biology at Mainz (Germany), Tokyo (Japan), and Florence (Italy) with the help of a scholarship of the German National Academic Merit Foundation and a JLSP-scholarship, I wrote my dissertation at the Institute of Cognitive Science at Osnabrück (Germany) and, as a visitor, at Center for Consciousness at Australia’s National University’s Center for Consciousness.
 My thesis focused on foundational issues in the neuroscience of phenomenal consciousness, such as the notion of a neural correlate of consciousness, the privacy of consciousness, and the role of introspection in researching consciousness.

 Fink, Sascha Benjamin (forthcoming 2020) Look who’s talking!
-Variations of Ego-Dissolution without Paradox.
+Varieties of Ego-Dissolution without Paradox.
 Philosophy and the Mind Sciences.
 Special Issue on Radical Disruptions of Self-Consciousness, edited by Thomas Metzinger & Raphael Milliére.